HomeBankingEssential Things You Need To Know About Checks

 • Convenient purchasing and paying bills

-• Withdraw and deposit cash quick and easy
+• Withdraw and deposit cash quickly and easily

 • Keep your money safe